- Do More

 4. From the File menu, go to Library > Organize Library.
 Check Consolidate FilesOK.

 Your existing iTunes Library will be moved to the new drive and any new music, videos, or whatever you have in iTunes will be backed up to the new drive as well.
 Please keep in mind that you can go back to step 2 and change where your iTunes Library is stored—to your computer or a different external drive— at any time.

 If you have a lot of digital music and you want to be able to listen to it from any computer or device around your home, you may want to set up a music server.
 This is easier than it sounds – essentially you copy all your music to one large computer that can stream the music files to your other devices.

-One of the best tools to accomplish this is a network-attached storage device such as Seagate® Central or Seagate Business Storage.
-You can move all your music (or videos, movies, and other files) to one of these drives and stream the tunes via Wi-Fi to whatever device you choose.
+One of the best tools to accomplish this is a network-attached storage device such as Synology DiskStation DS115j with Seagate® Barracuda® Pro drives.
+You can move all your music (or videos, movies, and other files) to one of these NAS systems, and stream them via Wi-Fi to whatever device you choose.

 *Note: iTunes is an Apple product.
 For help using iTunes, please see Apple support.